mguelton/ekara-demo/README.md

 This repository shows how Ekara can:

-* Create an infrastructure (on AWS here),
+* Create an infrastructure (on AWS here).
-* Install an container orchestrator (Docker Swarm here),
+* Install an container orchestrator (Docker Swarm here).
 * Deploy software stacks:
-  * Applicative stacks (a trivial "Hello World" application),
+  * Applicative stacks (a trivial "Hello World" application).
   * On-the-shelf stacks (a Swarm visualizer).

 ## Running the demo